 How about that view from the most spectacular Japanese soaking tub might make you never want to get out of the tub!

-The best part of the Terrace One Bedroom was the oversized 110 sq. ft. private terrace overlooking the Bellagio fountains.
+The best part of the Terrace One Bedroom possibly with large scale bedroom sets was the oversized 110 sq. ft. private terrace overlooking the Bellagio fountains.
 After opening the sliding glass doors out to the balcony, you can sit on the outdoor furniture or simply admire the view.

 I dare you to stand there and not become mesmerized with the panoramic view of the Strip that includes many familiar sights such as the Bellagio, Caesar’s Palace, and Paris, as well as the High Roller observation wheel!